seladb/PcapPlusPlus/README.md

   2. Download and installation instructions for MinGW-w64:
     1. Download and run mingw-w64 installer from here: https://sourceforge.net/projects/mingw-w64/
     2. Follow the instruction in the installation wizard.
 Make sure you choose POSIX threads and not win32 threads
-    3. Make sure you also install MSYS or MSYS2.
+    3. Also make sure you install MSYS or MSYS2.
 MSYS2 installer can be downloaded from here: http://msys2.github.io/

 2. Winpcap developer's pack - containing the wpcap library PcapPlusPlus is linking with plus relevant h files.
 You can download it from https://www.winpcap.org/devel.htm